M-Ahtisham/ConfirmHuman/SETUP.md

      ```
 3. The app should be built and start running, if something is already running on port 3000, kill the process that is using that port (probably Node.js) or restart  your computer

-### Option 3: On Windows you can proceed as follows

 ## Accessing the ChatBot